redromnon/HeroicBashLauncher/README.md

 ✔️ Displays a GUI list to add games (add the launch scripts) to Steam for Non-Deck users

-✔️ Automatically syncs games (adds the launch scripts) to Steam for Deck users
+✔️ Automatically syncs games (adds the launch scripts) to Steam and downloads relevant artwork for Deck users

-✔️ Downloads relevant artwork

 ## Pre-requisites